azet/EIM/README.md

 - chmod +x dispatch.rb
 - install 'crontab' file

+please feel informed that YAML is pretty strict on whitespaces (test your configuration before you deploy it).

 misc.:
 ------
 `ruby dispatch.rb | grep OK` will, of course, output all OK messages.

 `ruby dispatch.rb | egrep '(error|FAILURE)'` will output all errors.

+XXX code comments are todo/bugs.

 todo:
 -----

 - notification groups
 - anti spam functionality (in case of massive failure)
 - jruby support